 - Alternate formats for print include large print, Braille, audio, accessible electronic text, etc.

 - Media captioning for video content.

 - We offer collaboration and engagement through an interactive process.
 When students are eligible for liaison services such as consideration for flexibility with attendance, deadlines, or group work, there is an e-form that needs to be signed before requesting accommodations.
 The language for this e-form can be reviewed in advance.
-Please reach out to Disability Services with any questions about rights and responsibilities.
+Please reach out to Accessible Ed & Disability Resources with any questions about rights and responsibilities.

-- When requests for consideration of adjustments to course-specific policies [pdf] are included on faculty notification letters, Disability Services provides brief agreement forms to assist.
+- When requests for consideration of adjustments to course-specific policies [pdf] are included on faculty notification letters, Accessible Ed & Disability Resources provides brief agreement forms to assist.
 These forms document ways flexibility can be put in place on a course by course basis without fundamentally altering or lowering standards.
 Complete these forms through the online accommodation system and preview the questions.

-- Forms can be completed by students working directly with their instructors, or they can be completed by DS on behalf of students and instructors.
+- Forms can be completed by students working directly with their instructors, or they can be completed by AEDR on behalf of students and instructors.
 Once a form has been completed or modified, email confirmations will be sent to both the student and instructor.
-DS is available to assist at any point in the process.
+AEDR is available to assist at any point in the process.